NadaFeteiha/QuoteWire-multiplatform/README.md

 - [x] Share quotes
 - [ ] View a list of your saved quotes
 - [ ] Search for quotes

+## App Structure

+## shared
+This is a Kotlin module that contains the logic common(domain and data layers) for both Android and iOS applications, that is, the code you share between platforms.

+It uses Gradle as the build system.
+You can add dependencies and change settings in shared/build.gradle.kts.
+The shared module builds into an Android library and an iOS framework.

+## androidApp
+This is a Kotlin module that builds into an Android application.
+This module contains the android application's UI built using [Jetpack compose](https://developer.android.com/jetpack/compose).

+## iosApp
+This is an Xcode project that builds into an iOS application.
+It depends on and uses the shared module as a CocoaPods dependency and contains iOS code that holds the iosApp  UI built using [Swift UI](https://developer.apple.com/xcode/swiftui/)

 ## Set up the environment